Jina Sang, Ph.D., MSSW

 Office: 415B, Polsky Bldg.

 Dr. Jina Sang joined the UA social work faculty in 2013.
 Her areas of expertise focus on children and families.
 She has worked with children, adolescents, individuals, couples, and families as a clinical social worker in mental health settings in New York, Connecticut, and California.
 Prior to joining the UA faculty, she taught at the School of Social Work at University of Southern California.

-Dr. Sang's primary research interests also center on children’s mental health and family stress.
-She is particularly interested in parent-child relationships, more specifically father-daughter relationships—how fathers influence the well-being of their daughters.
+Dr. Sang's primary research interests center on children’s mental health, parent-child relationships, and family stress.
 She has also published books on parenting and parent-child relationships in Asian countries including Korea, China, and Thailand.
 Currently, she is serving as a member on the NASW Ethics Committee.

 - Parent-child relationships